damlobster/ada2018/README.md

 - What is the attention of a specific region of the world on the events occuring in the world?

-For a given region A, we would like to visualize the attention of the region on the events occuring in the entire world.
+For a given region, we would like to visualize the attention of this region on the events occuring in the entire world.
 This will be a  flip point of view compared to the previous questions (where it was more about how the world sees a specific country).
 For that, we will use an external dataset based on GKG which tells us from which country a web domain comes.

 ***Major actors***
 - What are the major actors (person, organisation, country) involved in environment-related events?